 Overall, Kelsey & I had a blast.
 Flathead Lake is beautiful and the town is small but cute.
 (Food's not great, though.)
 The festival directors & staff were really nice & supportive.
 (And offered solid accommodations, like a free hotel room.)
 And the locals were super welcoming & truly excited to have us in their town with our film.
 I’m not sure I’ll ever make another film that suits their audience (they don’t really program genre work), but if I do, I’d definitely love to be back.

 Polson is not vegan friendly, but they have a cute coffee spot (it’s like a truck but shaped like a tiny house), called Chipper Chick Coffee that Kelsey & I enjoyed stopping at.
 And if you’re ever in Missoula, even just passing through, you must find a Tandem Doughnut!

 Catch the film next at:

 We screen in California in 2 weeks at Cambria Film Festival, at 2pm on Friday, the 8th, and 7pm on Saturday, the 9th.

 And then in March, we’ll be at our local favorite, the Queens World Film Festival!

 P.S.
-Other favorite films were shorts “Homecoming” by Jennifer Blair and “This Is Cindy” by Terance Miller.
+Since I highlighted some films that screened in this recap (which I typically only do in posts on twitter), here are my other favorite films: shorts “Homecoming” by Jennifer Blair and “This Is Cindy” by Terance Miller.
 And the feature film “Ginger” is moving & powerful.
 I’m glad we’ll be screening with it again at Queens World.
 The filmmakers Melissa & Jimmy Boratyn were lovely and now new friends we have based in Chicago!